Redislabs-Solution-Architects/cloudformation-aws-Redislabs-Cloud-Account-IAM-Resources/README.md

 ### Updating policies

-These snippets are constructed from the policies (available in raw source form on the [creating IAM Entities for AWS Cloud Accounts] page).
+These snippets are constructed from the policies (available in raw source form on the [Creating IAM Entities for AWS Cloud Accounts
+] page).

 To update the policies use the following procedure: